crim-ca/geoimagenet-frontend/README.md

 We can launch a minimal version locally with `gunicorn -c Framework/gunicorn_config.py Framework:fl_app -k eventlet`.
 Since we use webpack to bundle our javascript files for client consumption, we also need to run the webpack watcher:
-`npm run build`.
+`npm run deploy:local`.
 That will launch the webpack transpilation and "watch" the files for modification during development.

 ## Environment variables